-Matthew Peron is Janus Capital's Director of Research and Executive Vice President of Global Research Portfolio.
-Mr. Peron is primarily responsible for the day-to-day operations of the Portfolio.
-He leads the Portfolio Oversight Team that reviews the Portfolio's risks, overall structure, and guidelines and has done so since April 2020.
-Mr. Peron is also Portfolio Manager of other Janus Henderson accounts.
-Prior to joining Janus Capital in April 2020, Mr. Peron was Chief Investment Officer for City National Rochdale since 2018.
-Prior to serving in that role, Mr. Peron held various positions at Northern Trust, including serving as Executive Vice President and Managing Director of Global Equity, and as a member of the asset allocation committee.
+Carmel Wellso is Janus Capital's Director of Research and Executive Vice President of the Portfolio.
+Ms. Wellso is primarily responsible for the day-to-day operations of the Portfolio.
+She leads the Portfolio Oversight Team that reviews the Portfolio's risks, overall structure, and guidelines and has done so since December 2014.
+Ms. Wellso is also Portfolio Manager of other Janus Henderson accounts.
+She joined Janus Capital in June 2008 as a research analyst.
+Ms. Wellso holds a Bachelor's degree in English Literature and Business Administration from Marquette University and a Master of Business Administration degree from the Thunderbird School of Global Management.

-Information about Mr. Peron's compensation structure and other accounts managed, as well as the range of his individual ownership of securities, and the aggregate range of his individual ownership in all mutual funds advised by Janus Capital, is included in the SAI.
+Information about Ms. Wellso's compensation structure and other accounts managed, as well as the range of her individual ownership of securities, and the aggregate range of her individual ownership in all mutual funds advised by Janus Capital, is included in the SAI.